umccr/htsget-rs/htsget-config/README.md

 | `local_path`        | The local filesystem path which the data server uses to respond to tickets.
 This should likely match the `data_server_local_path`. | Filesystem path              | `'data'`           |
 | `path_prefix`       | The path prefix which the URL tickets will have.
 This should likely match the `data_server_serve_at` path.                          | URL path                     | `'/data'`          |

-If the type is `S3`, then the following option can be set:
+To use `AwsS3Storage`, set the following options:

 | Option   | Description                                              | Type            | Default |
 |----------|----------------------------------------------------------|-----------------|---------|